abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Bringing the mind to the present moment is hard work, because, over the years, we have pursued the habit of creating time so that now this habit has great momentum and it keeps pushing us into the past and future.
-As a result, we could say, it takes a real “balancing act” to overcome that momentum—to bring ourselves back to a place that is centered and balanced in the present moment.
+As a result, we could say, it takes a real balancing act to overcome that momentum—to bring ourselves back to a place that is centered and balanced in the present moment.
 Doing this is a matter of balance rather than effort.